Wednesday, February 27, 2019

 A short extension in Madison, from the original terminus near the Congregational church to the post office, .25 mile, was completed and placed in operation on September 24, 1897.

-According to the Railroad commissioners report for 1898, the Somerset Traction Company operated 12 miles of mainline plus .23 miles of sidings and turnouts for a total of 12.23 miles of track.
+According to the Railroad Commissioners report for 1898, the Somerset Traction Company operated 12 miles of mainline plus .23 miles of sidings and turnouts for a total of 12.23 miles of track.

 In 1899, the railway acquired a tract of land on the shore of Hayden Lake (also known as Wasserrunset Lake) and began the development of Lakewood Park, a typical summer resort complete with a hotel, outdoor theatre, dance hall, and other attractions.